flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 This can happen when screenshot tags are missing/not properly defined in the [appdata file](https://docs.flatpak.org/en/latest/conventions.html#appdata-files) or if the image file/URL is malformed.
-The URL must be a direct link to a png or svg resource on the web.
+The URL must be a direct link to an image resource on the web.

 If the screenshot tag is fine but the error happens, it can mean that [mirroring](https://docs.flatpak.org/en/latest/flatpak-builder-command-reference.html)